euronovate/ENMobileSDK-iOS/ENMobileSDK/README.md

 #### Custom body
 This structure has a key and a key-value body as variables.
 The `key` is the only one difference between custom headers.
 In fact lets you _inject_ a json with custom datas inside our requests.

+### KeepScreenAlwaysOn

+This flag, available in `ENMobileSDKConfig`, lets you prevent sleep mode of your tablet.

 ### ENMobileSDKEvent
 ENMobileSDK communication between modules is made by a custom pub-sub event management.
 There are many event implemented, used internally by the modules, or even available to be used by the host app.